What To Bring for the Devils River Trip

 - sunglasses with lanyard

-- camera or phone with Ziploc bag, we have some dry boxes and bags for same but having your own small waterproof container is best
+- camera or phone with Ziploc bag, we have some dry boxes and bags, but having your own small waterproof container is best

 - book or other reading material

-NO GLASS BOTTLES – beverages in cans ok, liquor or wine must be in either plastic or box!
+NO GLASS BOTTLES – beverages in cans ok, liquor or wine must be in either plastic or a box!
 Don’t make the mistake of bringing too much excess weight in cans, be smart with your alcohol.
-Also be aware that the State Park does not allow display of beverages, this means coozies or cups, and all empties must also remain out of sight – this is a ticketable offense!!
+Also be aware that the State Park does not allow the public display of alcoholic beverages, this means coozies or cups must be used, and all empties must remain out of sight – this is a ticketable offense!!